-Stonehouse Elementary School Habitat is a Certified Wildlife Habitat which serves as an outdoor classroom, features over 80 species of Virginia native plants to teach about soil, conservation, habitats, life-cycles, native plants, environmental education, and other curriculum topics.
-The Habitat was installed in 2004 by students, faculty, staff, parents and community helpers, and serves as an outdoor classroom for learning about habitats, soil, conservation, life-cycles of butterflies and other critters, environmental issues and other areas of the elementary curriculum.
+Stonehouse Elementary School Habitat is a Certified Wildlife Habitat which serves as an outdoor classroom, features over 80 species of Virginia native plants to teach about soil, conservation, habitats, life cycles, native plants, environmental education, and other curriculum topics.
+The Habitat was installed in 2004 by students, faculty, staff, parents and community volunteers.

 The Stonehouse Habitat has received several awards for its effort in conservation, environmental education and beautification: